andre-lergier/hslu-code-project-collection/README.md

 ![m100-database-terminology](https://university-courses.s3.amazonaws.com/M100/m100-database-terminology.png)

 Documents are organized in Collections.
 In a SQL-DB, a collection would be a table and a row a document.
 Data is organized in field-value pairs, like _key & value_ in JSON or a JS object.
+A document is stored in `BSON` format, which means _Binary_ JSON.
+BSON for example allows additional data types like `Integer`, `Long`, `Float`, `Date`.

 >__Clusters:__ Group of servers that store your data.
 __Replica Set:__ A few connected machines that store the same data to ensure that if something happens to one of the machines the data will remain intact.

 #### Tutorials
 Those links helped me out to understand MongoDB: